 In the contemporary business landscape, addressing climate change and reducing greenhouse gas (GHG) emissions have become imperative.
-Among these, Scope 3 emissions, which refer to indirect emissions in a company's value chain, present a significant challenge due to their complexity and the involvement of multiple external factors.
-However, with the advent of Applied AI and various Generative AI (GenAI) approaches, there is a promising pathway to not only accurately calculate these emissions but also to develop strategies for their reduction.
+Among these, Scope 3 emissions—indirect emissions that occur across a company’s value chain—present a significant challenge due to their complexity and the involvement of multiple external factors.
+However, with the advent of Applied AI and Generative AI (GenAI), there is now a promising pathway not only to accurately calculate these emissions but also to devise strategies for their reduction.

 Understanding Scope 3 Emissions

-Scope 3 emissions, as outlined by the GHG Protocol, include 15 categories ranging from purchased goods and services to the use of sold products.
-These emissions are often the largest source of a company's carbon footprint, yet they are the most difficult to measure and manage due to their indirect nature.
-The GHG Protocol's Scope 3 Calculation Guidance provides a comprehensive framework for businesses to assess these emissions, offering detailed methods and examples for each category.
+Scope 3 emissions, as outlined by the GHG Protocol, comprise 15 categories ranging from purchased goods and services to the use of sold products.
+These emissions are often the largest contributor to a company’s carbon footprint, yet they are the most difficult to measure and manage because they are indirect.
+The GHG Protocol’s Scope 3 Calculation Guidance provides a comprehensive framework for businesses to assess these emissions, offering detailed methods and examples for each category.

 The Role of Applied AI in Scope 3 Emission Calculations